Intellectual property turned into intellectual capital for Kommpo's CEO

 For the three KOMMPO associates, the first steps in intellectual property were not obvious: who should we contact?
 What are the requirements?
 What should we start with?

-These young entrepreneurs sought the help of Charleroi Entreprendre, a support organisation, which contacted the Sowalfin innovation centre for the intellectual property aspects.
+These young entrepreneurs sought the help of Charleroi Entreprendre, a support organisation, which contacted the WE innovation centre for the intellectual property aspects.
 They then met Marie-Carmen who suggested a personalised and confidential meeting, at the end of which an action plan — a sort of ‘roadmap’ — was suggested to them.

 It is never too late to engage with an intellectual property approach.

-Marie-Carmen Bindels , Advisor innovation centre, SOWALFIN
+Marie-Carmen Bindels , Advisor innovation centre, WE

 Clarify the activity from the start